vsalova/lane_lines/ProjectProposal.md

 # Problem Discription

 We will be working on the laneline detection problem.
 Laneline detection is a visial recognition problem where the task is to recognize where each of the laneline are in a scene.
+There are many various techniques for laneline detection, but the main issues are the speed and accuracy tradeoff: many algorithms that provide accurate results are often too slow to run in real-time.
+Some of the accuracy could be sacrificed in order to allow real-time laneline detection, but it is still a problem to have have accurate enough results that are computed fast enough for real time detection.

 Our plan is to work off of the pipeline from lab 1 from last quarter and to develop an alternative solution for parts where necessary to increase accuracy and speed.

 # Motivation

 Laneline detection is one of the most fundamental parts to autonomous driving.
-Following lane lines is the most basic part of a driving solution, ontop of which path planning and other parts is built.
+Following lane lines is the most basic part of a driving solution, on top of which path planning and other parts is built.
 Knowing this, the laneline detection module must be robust, reliable, and accurate.

 Even for non-self driving cars, laneline detection is the main component behind lane departure warning systems, and automatic steering in a highway enviornment.